We’re an independent ‘think & do tank’ dedicated to the UK’s creative, cultural & heritage ecosystem…

 Professor Pascale Aebisher MBE, Lead Researcher on ‘Pandemic & Beyond’

 “Culture Commons have had a truly transformative impact on our project.
-They have radically shifted the ways we engage with policymakers in Westminster, devolved governments and regional leaders through their ready-made networks.”
+They radically shifted the ways we engage with policymakers in Westminster, devolved governments and regional leaders through their ready-made networks.”

 Featured Publications